glouppe/info8010-deep-learning/lecture1.md

 class: middle

-This is similar to *biological systems* for which the model (e.g. brain structure) is DNA-encoded, and parameters (e.g. synaptic weights) are tuned through experiences.
+This is similar to *biological systems* for which the model (e.g., brain structure) is DNA-encoded, and parameters (e.g., synaptic weights) are tuned through experiences.

 Deep learning encompasses software technologies to **scale-up** to billions of